Spain's COVID-19 death toll could be 60% higher than official count, says El Pais | Health

 Spain's COVID-19 death toll could be 60% higher than official count, says El Pais

-Spain's health ministry did not immediately respond to a request for comment.
-The El Pais figure is roughly in line with figures from the National Epidemiology Centre and National Statistics Centre (INE), which register excess mortality by comparing deaths across the country with historical averages.
+"There is evidence that in all pandemics there is an increase in indirect deaths," it added.
+"This has also happened with the COVID-19 pandemic."
+The El Pais figure is roughly in line with figures from the National Epidemiology Centre and National Statistics Centre (INE) - both government institutions - which register excess mortality by comparing deaths across the country with historical averages.

 In June, the INE reported 43,945 more deaths in the first 21 weeks of 2020 than in the same period of 2019, though it could not say how many could be attributed to the pandemic.